A business loan or overdraft could help you make your next purchase, manage your cash flow or expand your business.

 Lenders will also want to know your personal income if you are a director and/or shareholder of a company.
 You’re likely to be asked for your two most recent individual tax returns and an ATO Notice of Assessment.

-If you earn other income unrelated to your business, or not shown in your tax return, you may want to provide this information as well.
+If you earn other income unrelated to your business, you may want to provide this information as well.
 For example, you could bring a rental statement if you own an investment property.

-So that the lender can obtain a complete picture of your financial position, they often ask that you provide details of your personal and business savings and any loans and credit cards that you might have with other financial institutions.
+So that the lender can obtain a complete picture of your financial position, they often ask that you provide details of your personal and business income, savings and liabilities such as loans and credit cards that you might have with other financial institutions.

 You’ll also need to bring your latest bank statements – either paper or electronic copies are fine.
 If anyone is guaranteeing the loan, they will also need to provide this information.